- The king cobra is a dominant snake with deadly venom that even preys on other snakes.

 King Cobra vs Mongoose: Physical Defenses

-The mongoose has thick fur, strong skin, and resistance to snake venom.
+The Mongoose has thick fur, strong skin, and resistance to snake venom.
 These factors make them almost perfect for hunting venomous snakes.
 The king cobra has a good threat display.
-It can rear up and lift several feet of its bodies off the ground, hiss at its foes, and spread its hood.
+It can rear up and lift several feet of its body off the ground, hiss at its foes, and spread its hood.
 Although that is effective at scaring people off, that won’t work in this case.
 However, the king cobra’s massive size is also a powerful defensive element.

-Mongooses have the defensive advantage.
+Mongooses have a defensive advantage.